tefkah/thesis-writing/Attack Shech's CF Approach  by Showing His Commitments, or by Defending My Premise.md

 ctime: 20210330144824
 ---

-# Attack Shech's CF approach  by showing his commitments, or by defending my premise

 # I can either attack [@Shech2019]   [[The configuration space explanation of anyons]] by showing that he has a certain commitment that he's not saying, or by convincing the reader that my way of viewing the problem is better

 [[The configuration space explanation approach requires a certain stance on the ontology of symmetries]]